Goodwill sold a bust for $34.99. It’s an ancient Roman relic.

 She had named it “Dennis Reynolds,” after a character from the comedy series “It’s Always Sunny in Philadelphia.”
 Like that vain and narcissistic cad, the 52-pound marble bust was “a very difficult, cold, aloof, emotionless man that caused some problems for me,” Young said.

-When Young, a dealer of antique and vintage goods, first spotted the bust, as reported by KUT in Austin and the The Art Newspaper, she knew it was probably valuable.
+When Young, a dealer of antique and vintage goods, first saw the bust, as reported by KUT in Austin and the The Art Newspaper, she knew it was probably valuable.

 “I got it outside in the light,” she said.
 “He had chips to the base.
 He had clear repairs.
 He looks old.
 I’ve been to museums.
 I’ve seen Roman portrait heads before.”